 Yurt camping, have you heard of this??
 I have to admit before I moved to the Pacific Northwest I had never heard of yurts before!
 Now I have since first found out that people live in larger ones as well.
 If you haven’t been camping in a yurt before you are in for a treat!

 Now you may be like me the first time my mom said Yurt to me.
-I immediately thought of a cabin but it’s not.
+I immediately thought of a cabin but it was not.
 As you can see they are kinda made out of tent material.
 Now as a single mom tenting is okay but it’s nice not to have to haul gear, assemble, and all that fun stuff.

 Where Do I Find Yurts??